agree

 - (intransitive) To make a stipulation by way of settling differences or determining a price; to exchange promises; to come to terms or to a common resolve; to promise.

-- 1611, The Holy Bible, […] (King James Version), imprinted at London: By Robert Barker, […], OCLC 964384981 ↗, Matt 5:25 ↗:
+- 1611, The Holy Bible, […] (King James Version), London: […] Robert Barker, […], →OCLC ↗, Matt 5:25 ↗:

 - Agree with thine adversary quickly, whiles thou art in the way with him; lest at any time the adversary deliver thee to the judge, and the judge deliver thee to the officer, and thou be cast into prison.

-- the picture does not agree with the original; the two scales agree exactly.
+- The picture does not agree with the original.

 - (intransitive, now always with with) To suit or be adapted in its effects; to do well.

-- the same food does not agree with every constitution.
+- The same food does not agree with every constitution.

 - (intransitive, grammar) To correspond to (another word) in a grammatical category, such as gender, number, case, or person.